 - 1. All children should be settled in school by 9.00 a.m.
 The door will close at 9.00 a.m. and everyone will be ready to start work for the day.
 On the other hand, teachers are not officially responsible for the children until 8.50 a.m. therefore only children who are attending the Breakfast Club should arrive at school before 8.50 a.m. - 2.
 Contact us before 9.00 a.m. if their child is not coming to school via e-mail or phone call.
 Leave a message on the answering machine if your call is not answered. - 3.
-The school will close at 3.15 p.m. for all pupils.
+The school will close at 15:00 for Nursery-Yr 2 pupils and 3.15 p.m. for Yr3-6 pupils.
 We will not allow any child to leave without ensuring that someone is available to take him/her home, or that an arrangement has been made in advance with the parents.
 Should you happen to be late, please phone the school so that we can make the necessary arrangements to ensure the safety of your child. - 4.
 Due to the amount of traffic, those who collect the children are asked to come to the school to collect them and carefully supervise them as they approach the cars.
-Foundation Phase children are collected from the door of the Foundation Phase classroom, and Key Stage 2 pupils will be taken down to the gate. - 5.
+Foundation Phase children are to be collected from the side of the school and Key Stage 2 pupils will be guided down to the gate by a staff member. - 5.
 For safety reasons, and to avoid a misunderstanding, you need to let us know in advance if you have made arrangements for someone else to collect your child. - 6.
 Every child is expected to attend school dressed in clean, properly-fitting clothing and shoes.
 Everyone should possess suitable clothing and footwear for physical education.
 Please ensure that all clothes are labelled with the child's name. - 7.
 So as to avoid accidents, wearing earrings in school isn't permitted except for studs. - 8.
 Long hair should be tied back every day. - 9.
 Children should not bring mobile phones, toys or valuable belongings to school unless they need them for their work.
 We have no facilities to keep these safe and cannot be held responsible for them in any way. - 10.
 Children are not allowed to bring chocolate, sweets, chewing gum or any drink except for water. - 11.
 Every child is expected to follow our Golden Rules inside and outside school. - 12.
 We have a NO SMOKING policy. - 13.
-Photographs of any activity connected to the school should not at any time be posted on any public website or social network. - 14.
+Photographs of any activity connected to the school should not at any time be posted on any public website or social network by a member of public, including parents. - 14.
 If you want to talk to the teachers, please contact us in advance to arrange an appointment. - 15.
 Aggressive, disrespectful behaviour towards school staff will not be tolerated. - 16.
 NO DOGS are allowed on school ground for health and safety reasons. - 17.
 Park carefully and safely when brining and collecting your child to and from school.